robertu94/libpressio/README.md

 + `CMAKE_INSTALL_PREFIX` - install the library to a local directory prefix
 + `BUILD_DOCS` - build the project documentation
-+ `BUILD_TESTS` - build the test cases
++ `BUILD_TESTING` - build the test cases

 ## Building and Installing LibPressio

-To build and install the library only.
+To build and tests and install the library only.

 ```bash
 BUILD_DIR=build